RaniaMostafa0/ChestXray-Report-Generation/README.md

 **Limitations:**
 - Hallucinates specific findings or devices (e.g. endotracheal tube position, PICC line) not present in the ground-truth report.
-- Comparison-to-prior phrasing is inconsistent, plausibly a residual effect of the boilerplate-stripping step during cleaning.
-- No radiologist review was performed — all metrics are automatic (F1, BERTScore) only.

 ## Project Structure